RafaelArutjunjan/InformationGeometry.jl/docs/src/confidence-regions.md

 DM = DataModel(DS, model)
 FittedPlot(DM)
 ```
-One of the primary goals of **InformationGeometry.jl** is to enable the user to investigate the relationships between different parameters in a model in detail by determining and visualizing the **exact** confidence regions associated with the best fit parameters.
-In this context, *exact* refers to the fact that no simplifying assumptions are made about the shape of the confidence regions.

 Depending on how the parameters ``\theta`` enter into the model, the shapes of confidence regions associated with the model may be distorted.
 For the linearly parametrized model shown above, the ``1 \sigma`` and ``2 \sigma`` confidence regions form perfect ellipses around the maximum likelihood estimate as expected:
 ```@example 1